Franklin County Conservation District

 1A) Current system is a rat hole, cesspool or seepage pit.

-1B) Current system is within 100 ft of domestic well.
+1B) Current system is within 100 ft. of a domestic well.

-2. Failing system is located 500 ft. or less from perennial or intermittent stream as shown on a USGS 7.5 min topographic
+2. Failing system is located 500 ft. or less from perennial or intermittent streams as shown on a USGS 7.5 min topographic map.

 3. Failing system is located within a two-mile radius of a public water supply well.